jdisset/dracon/docs/interpolation.md

 You can also explicitely chose to use the much more dangerous raw `eval` function, but this is obviously not recommended.

 - **Syntax:** `${python_expression}`
 - **Evaluation:** **Deferred (Lazy)**.
 The expression is _not_ evaluated immediately when the YAML is parsed.
 Instead, Dracon creates a special `LazyInterpolable` object.
-The actual Python expression is evaluated only when the corresponding configuration value is first accessed in your Python code after loading.
+The actual Python expression is evaluated only when the corresponding configuration value is first accessed in your Python code after loading, or when you call `resolve_all_lazy` on the loaded configuration.
 - **Use Cases:** Calculating values based on other config keys, environment variables, or context provided at runtime.
 This is ideal for most dynamic configuration needs.

 ```yaml